attrib/foxhole-map-annotate/README.md

 In your env replace NODE_ENV with `production`, ORIGIN with your domain.
 In Discord add the Callback with your domain

 Run `./start.bash` (creates a docker image and runs this image)

+Have a apache/nginx proxy teminating SSL and pointing to 127.0.0.1:3033